dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 packages, so the package references should be added to the project you are working on.

+While searching for a solution, the host of a live coding stream mentioned a [workshop](https://github.com/csharpfritz/aspnetcore-app-workshop) that introduced me to the `dotnet-aspnet-codegenerator` global tool, which provides the same capabilities for generating controllers.
+This tool has dependencies on other NuGet packages, so the package references should be added to the project you are working on.

 ```powershell
 dotnet add package Microsoft.EntityFrameworkCore.Design
 dotnet add package Microsoft.EntityFrameworkCore.SqlServer